rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

 _Importance_: __"6.5/10"__ I think human gene-editing can be a transformative technology for social good.
 Imagining people being free from painful and debilitating disease, being physical capable, having a robust immune system, being very cognitively able, etc... is a tantalizing prospect.
 [John von Neumann][von]'s intellect pops into my mind from time to time when I think about human gene-editing.
 With better genes, humanity could do so much more; nevertheless, there is the potential for things to go very, very wrong.

 _Impact_: __"3.5/10"__ I think some of my friends might read this and appreciate the current state of human gene-editing research slightly more.
+Since this post is part of a contest, there is a slightly heightened potential for increased readership.

 ## Notes